cfengine/documentation/guide/installation-and-configuration/upgrading-to-36.markdown

 * stop the CFEngine services
 * upgrade the hub package
 * replace /var/cfengine/masterfiles with your new integrated masterfiles
+* replace (or merge with your changes) */var/cfengine/state/pg/data/postgresql.conf* with */var/cfengine/share/postgresql/postgresql.conf.cfengine* to update your database configuration.
 * start the CFEngine services

 Check the version with */var/cfengine/bin/cf-promises -V*, and if you are running Enterprise, the Mission Portal About page.